RetroAchievements/docs/docs/developer-docs/devquests.md

 **Goal**: Tighten up the logic for 20 single-condition achievements
 **Repeatable**: No

-1. This is a chance to tighten the code up, do not just add a bad line of code
+1. This is a chance to tighten the code up.
+Do not just add a bad line of code.
-2. You do not need a revision vote to tighten
+2. You do not need a revision vote to tighten up this kind of logic.
 3. Achievements cannot be your own, you should just fix these anyway!
-4. You must Comments on each achievement or in the forum on what you changed for log purposes
+4. You must comment on each achievement or in the forum on what you changed for log purposes.
-5. May not overlap with the required repair plan for DevQuest 002 or with any completion requirements for DevQuest 013
+5. May not overlap with the required repair plan for DevQuest 002 or with any completion requirements for DevQuest 013.

 ### 004 [Veteran Developer](https://retroachievements.org/game/15947)